HELOC vs. Home Equity Loan: Comparing Equity Options

 You know exactly how much money you need and want predictable payments over a set term.

-- You’re consolidating high-interest debt: A lump-sum loan at a fixed rate can help pay off credit cards or personal loans with a single, structured repayment plan.
+- You’re consolidating high-interest debt: A lump-sum loan with a fixed rate can make it easier to pay off credit cards or personal loans with one predictable monthly payment.

-- You’re funding a one-time major purchase: Whether it’s paying for a wedding, college tuition, or a vehicle, the stability of fixed payments helps with budgeting.
+- You’re funding a one-time major purchase: Whether you’re covering a wedding, college tuition, or a new vehicle, fixed payments can make it easier to plan your budget and know what to expect each month.

-- You’re locking in a low interest rate: If rates are favorable, a home equity loan protects you from future increases, making it easier to plan long-term.
+- You’re locking in a low interest rate: If you find a good rate, a home equity loan can protect you from rising rates later and make your long-term payments easier to plan for.

 HELOC vs. home equity: Loan examples